StockRake.com is sale at @SideProjectors

 What Is FIRE

-• Build an emergency fund (6–12 months of expenses).
+• build an emergency fund (6–12 months is the sweet spot)

 ⚙️ Core Principles of the FIRE Framework

-1. High Savings Rate – Target saving 40–60% of your take-home income.
+1. High Savings Rate — aim for 40–60% when possible

-4. Debt-Free Living – Pay off high-interest loans early.
+4. Debt-Free Life — especially high-interest debt

 Also Read: How Can You Reduce Taxes on Your Investment Gains?